PrincetonUniversity/lucid/examples/apps/packet_anonymization/readme.md

 * MAC address anonymization is configured by installing `anony_mac_dst_oui_tb`, `anony_mac_dst_id_tb`, `anony_mac_src_oui_tb`, and `anony_mac_src_id_tb` table entries with hash_mac_action actions.
 * IP address prefix-preserving anonymization is configured by installing `anony_src_ip_tb` and `anony_dst_ip_tb` entries specifying the number of prefix bits to preserve and a `get_ip_prefix` action

-**Mac Addresses**
+**Mac Addresses:**
  The user sets an argument value of 1 in the JSON file to indicate which MAC address parts (OUI and/or ID) to anonymize.
 When the program runs, the specified parts are hashed using a predefined hash seed to anonymize them.

 For example, this JSON command installs a rule to anonymize the MAC destination OUI:
 ```json